quanser/Quanser_Interactive_Labs_Resources/docs/source/Workspaces/index.rst

 This environment could either be an open world or a virtual lab space with a more focused purpose.
 An Open World is a virtual world or map where the user can move freely and create and place objects to create custom scenarios.
-There are several different Open Worlds available in QLabs for different types of products.

 Device Communication
 ========================